gw-ospo/curioss-patterns/lunch-and-learn.md

 ## Research

-* Conducted interviews with selected faculty and administrative staff.
+* Conduct interviews with selected faculty and administrative staff.
 * Review how the new requirement affects a sample of disciplines.
 * Review how other universities are responding to the requirement.